k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-3/1.lesson-green/unit-1.md

 name: consume-app-install
 ---

-Pretending we are now the consumer/user of `webapp` , we have our own infrastructure.
+__THIS PART WILL SHOW HOW KUBESCAPE WORKS FOR THE CUSTOMER DURING BOBTEST__ Pretending we are now the consumer/user of `webapp` , we have our own infrastructure.
 This consumer uses k3s, which is another slim kubernetes flavour from a different vendor than k0s.